ualib/agda-algebras/preface.rst

 + developing domain specific "proof tactics" to express the idioms of universal algebra,
 + incorporating automated proof search for universal algebra, and
 + formalizing theorems emerging from our own mathematics research,
-+ documenting the resulting software libraries so they are useable by other working mathematicians.
++ documenting the resulting software libraries so they are usable by other working mathematicians.

 For our own mathematics research, we believe a proof assistant equipped with specialized libraries for universal algebra, as well as domain-specific tactics to automate proof idioms of our field, will be extremely useful.
 Our goal is to demonstrate (to ourselves and colleagues) the utility of such libraries and tactics for proving new theorems.